This is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood

 Yedomas and Loess.
 Frozen mammoths are frequently found in yedomas and loess.
 What accounts for this and the strange properties of yedomas and loess?
 What is the source of so much loess?

 Elevated Burials.
-Mammoth and rhinoceros bodies are often found on the highest levels of generally flat, low plateaus.108 Examples include dense concentrations of mammoth and rhinoceros remains in yedomas and the interior of Arctic islands.
+Mammoth and rhinoceros bodies are often found on the highest levels of generally flat, low plateaus.110 Examples include dense concentrations of mammoth and rhinoceros remains in yedomas and the interior of Arctic islands.
 Dima was discovered in a mountainous region.

 Multi-Continental.
 Soft parts of large animals have been preserved over a 3,000-mile-wide zone involving three continents (Asia, Europe, and North America).
-It is unlikely that many unrelated local events would produce such similar results over such a broad geographical area.
+It is unlikely that so many unrelated local events would produce such similar results over such a broad geographical area.

 Rock Ice.
 Strange, granular, Type 3 ice containing clay, sand, and a large volume of air pockets is sometimes found near frozen mammoths.
-[See Table 9 on page 240.]
+[See Table 10 on page 292.]

 Suffocation.
 At least three mammoths and two rhinoceroses suffocated.
 No other cause of death has been established for the remaining frozen giants.